donaldsanchez11/donaldsanchez11.github.io/essays/typescript_reflection.md

 <blockquote>
   <strong>AI Disclaimer:</strong>
-  AI was used for spelling and grammar corrections.
+  AI was used for spelling, grammar and formatting corrections.
 The ideas and content are my own.
 </blockquote>